opulencephp/docs/http-basics.md

 For more information about routing, [read the documentation](routing).

 <h4 id="responses">Responses</h4>
-Controller methods should return an instance of the (`RDev\HTTP\Responses\Response`)[http-requests-responses) class.
+Controller methods should return an instance of the [`RDev\HTTP\Responses\Response`](http-requests-responses) class.
 If a response is not returned, whatever was returned will be wrapped up into a `200` response object.